Corticosteroid Use In Rheumatoid Arthritis

 Building a Better Corticosteroid

 “People with RA know that symptoms are usually much worse in the mornings,” says Dr. Kirwan.
 “This delayed release formulation has been shown to get better control of morning stiffness compared to taking corticosteroids in the morning.”
-In June 2012, Dr. Kirwan co-authored a review of time-released prednisone for Therapeutic Advances In Musculoskeletal Disease.

 Dr. Kirwan says researchers are looking for other ways to mitigate side effects of corticosteroids without sacrificing therapeutic effects.
 “One option is to find a new type of substance, called a SEGRA, or selective glucocorticoid receptor agonist, which only affects the inflammation action, not the metabolic one.”

-Another involves creating what might be called ‘smart’ corticosteroid injections.
+Another involves creating what might be called “smart” corticosteroid injections.
 “The [corticosteroid] is attached to liposomes (basically a protective enclosure) which naturally home in on places where inflammation is happening,” he says.

-Because flawed as these drugs may be, clinicians and patients agree, they work.
+As flawed as these drugs may be, clinicians and patients agree, they work.

 Want to read more?
 Subscribe Now to Arthritis Today!